What are 4-H projects and are they only thing kids do in East Hills 4-H?

 Where do you meet?
 When?

-We have general club meetings on the second Mondays of September – May from 1-3 pm.
-Before COVID, we met at the Creekside Church (near 580 and Dutton Ave. in San Leandro) but will be meeting at local parks this 2021-2022 4-H year for fully masked, social distanced, and outside meetings until we can safely resume inside meetings again.
-Projects (our name for what is really a class, but more hands on) are much more variable in their meeting place and time, but very generally meet about once a month from Sept. – May (many leaders are again, meeting in their backyards and parks).
-There are also events and field days, social gatherings and more, but as with most things in 4-H, you are not required to attend a certain number of events or meetings, although we do encourage attending at least the club meetings a few times a year.
+We have general club meetings on the second Mondays of September – May from 4-5 pm.
+We meet at the Creekside Church in San Leandro, in their Community Room.
+Projects (our name for what is really a class, but more hands on) are much more variable in their meeting place and time, but very generally meet about once a month from Sept. – May (many leaders meet at their residences, and in the past, we were able to use room at the San Leandro Main Library).
+There are also events and field days, social gatherings and more, but as with most things in 4-H, you are not required to attend a certain number of events or meetings, although we do encourage attending at least the club meetings as much as you can.

 How much time is spent with 4-H per week?